RaisingAwesome/Ghost-Catcher-Cam/README.md

 a.
 Install the desktop version of Raspian:  https://www.raspberrypi.org/downloads/raspbian/

-      You'll need to hook your Raspberry pi to a mouse, keyboard, and monitor with an HDMI chord.
++ You'll need to hook your Raspberry pi to a mouse, keyboard, and monitor with an HDMI cord.

-      With the desktop wizard, follow the prompts to config the desktop and run updates.
++ With the desktop wizard, follow the prompts to config the desktop and run updates.
 Choose not to reboot.
 Click on the terminal icon.

 b.
 Open a terminal and type the following to enable the camera and SSH interface